hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 dynamically created by the database secret engine.

 ~> **NOTE:** To learn more
-about the database secret engine, read the [Secret as a Service: Dynamic Secrets](/guides/secret-mgmt/dynamic-secrets.html) guide.
+about the database secret engine, read the [Secrets as a Service: Dynamic Secrets](/guides/secret-mgmt/dynamic-secrets.html) guide.

 Enter `\q` to exit out of the `psql` session, or you can open another terminal